xmtp/docs-xmtp-org/docs/pages/get-started/awesome.md

 ### 🏆 Best XMTP Bot with Frames - $1500 - up to 3

 MessageKit is a powerful framework that simplifies the process of building messaging bots on XMTP.
-With its robust set of tools and integrations, you can quickly create bots that can handle various tasks, from simple replies to complex interactions involving AI and transactions.
-Here’s a step-by-step guide to get you started.
+With its robust set of tools and integrations, you can quickly create bots that can handle integrate web3 primitives like on chain transactions, mints, games and more.

 Ideas: